thu-nics/UniNDP/README.md

 ![bk-bk-connection](doc/sim/bk-bk.png)

 As shown in the diagram, when `op1.bank != op2.bank`, OP1/2 are fetched from different DRAM banks, and multiplied by the PU.
+`Row_id` and `col_offset` indicates the address of where to read data in DRAM.
+`col_num` indicates the number of continous DRAM columns in the same row to be read.
 This procedure will happen in all the activated PUs in the device.

 #### Case 2: Computing using DRAM bank and local buffer